ozanoguz/fgt-sdn-connector-eks-egress/README.md

 ## Step2: Deploy FortiGate PAYG Instance

+First, we will create a key pair using EC2 service.
+Navigation path is "_AWS Console > Services > EC2 > Key Pairs > Create Key Pair_"

 We will use AWS Marketplace to deploy single FortiGate-VM instance into cloud account.
 While we are logged in AWS console, click here to start FortiGate deployment : https://aws.amazon.com/marketplace/pp/prodview-wory773oau6wq?sr=0-1&ref_=beagle&applicationId=AWSMPContessa

 IMAGE

-Click "Continue to Subscribe" button on top right to continue:
+Click "_Continue to Subscribe_" button on top right to continue:

 IMAGE

-Click "Continue to Configuration" button on top right to continue:
+Click "_Continue to Configuration_" button on top right to continue:

 IMAGE

-Choose "7.0.5" from "Software version" and "EU (Ireland)" from "Region" dropdown menu as shown below, then click "Continue to Launch" button on top right.
+Choose "_7.0.5_" from "_Software version_" and "_EU (Ireland)_" from "_Region_" dropdown menu as shown below, then click "_Continue to Launch_" button on top right.

+IMAGE

+Select following from "_Configuration Details_" screen as below.
+Note that VPC-ID/subnet-ID will be the ones created by EKS script

+To view VPC-ID: "_AWS Console > Services > VPC > Your VPCs > copy the VPC-ID value of "EKSdemo_"
+To view Subnet-ID: "_AWS Console > Services > VPC > Subnets > copy the subnet-ID value of "FortiGateSubnet_"

+IMAGE

+After choosing "_Create New Based on Seller Settings_", give a name to security group:

 IMAGE